odahu/odahu-docs/source/tutorials_installation.rst

         #  file2: ".rego policy content encoded as base64"

 .. warning::
-    content of rego files defined in values.yaml should be base64 encoded
+    Content of rego files defined in values.yaml should be base64 encoded

 .. _tutorials_installation-odahu-svc: